 - Black box theaters are especially well suited for experimental performances, where unusual seating and staging arrangements may be needed.
 A black box theater can accommodate a thrust stage, a modified thrust stage, or theater in the round.

-These spaces are also inexpensive to construct, which can be very appealing, and some theater companies and many schools have a black box theater in addition to a larger theater, allowing them to hold two productions at once.
-Black box spaces can also be used for rehearsals, freeing up larger stages for other uses.
+- Black box theaters are fairly inexpensive to construct.
+Many theater companies and schools have a black box theater in addition to a larger theater, allowing them to hold two productions at once.
+Likewise, black box theaters can also be used for rehearsals, freeing up larger stages for other uses.

 - The classic black box theater has a very intimate feel, which is ideal for actors doing monologues and solo shows, as it allows them to better connect with the audience.

 Thrust stage: In contrast to the proscenium, some theaters have a thrust stage, in which the stage projects into the auditorium, with the audience surrounding it on three sides.